renown-clutch/privacy-policy/README.md

 ### 4.5 Reporting and Safety

-- Users can block and report other users within the chat interface
 - For serious safety concerns, contact local authorities directly
 - We may disable the chat feature at any time without notice